mjjstockman/ecomm/README.md

 <img src="static/images/readme/general/facebook-intro.png"  alt="Get Wurst's Intro information on their Facebook page">

 [Back to top ⇧](#Get-Wurst)

+## My Profile

+Logged in users can view their profile.
+This shows their default information and any order history.
+Users can update their default info or click on a previous order number to see details of past orders.

+## Order history detail

+If a user clicks the order number link they are shown the details of that order.

 # Features to Implement in the future